All Episodes

 And Greg asked the question, you know, and you asked.

-Well, he would have already told Mueller, because I guess he met with Mueller many, many times by this point.
+Well, he would have already told Mueller because I guess he met with Mueller many, many times by this point.

-Right, or not told Mueller, as we've recently saw, when Mueller had to declaim uh something that uh the pr Brotherfeed had said, he said, but listen, think about some of the practicalities of this.
+Or not told Mueller, as we recently saw when Mueller had to declaim something that the Bruce Feed had said.

 At least we were told that was a problem before with different kind of testimony.

-Um so now intelligence committees, especially, which I think will prove uh how bad and misnomer that is for a committee's title.
+So now intelligence committees especially, which I think will prove how bad a misnomer that is for a committee's title, if they go into that area, that's a problem.

 But there are also privilege problems still out there.